Quickback Docs

 Importing Tables

-Handler files can import tables from their own feature or other features.
+Action files import tables from their own feature or other features.
 The compiler generates alias files for each table, so you import by the table's file name:

 // Same feature — import from parent directory using the table's file name